 Guest post by Nadia Habsatou, 2016 fellow of Cameroon

 In 2014, Boko Haram attacked a small village in the Far North of Cameroon.
-Several public places were destroyed, and today, thousands of children and young people are effected by armed conflict.
+Several public places were destroyed, and today, thousands of children and young people are affected by armed conflict.
 They face harm, fear, loss, kidnapping and exploitation.
 Schools are damaged or overtaken by armed groups.

 Government and NGOs have created a safe environment for internally displaced people (IDP).
 The direct consequence, however, is that IDPs feel anxious, depressed and, at times, aggressive.
 They have lost their confidence and trust in the future.